aspose-words/Aspose.Words-Documentation/en/net/developer-guide/loading-saving-and-converting/working-with-documents-from-external-sources/work-with-document-stored-in-sharepoint/_index.md

 ## See Also

-- The article [“Rendering"](/words/net/rendering/) for more information on the fixed-page and flow-layout formats
+- The article [Rendering](/words/net/rendering/) for more information on the fixed-page and flow-layout formats
-- The article ["Converting to Fixed-page Format"](/words/net/converting-to-fixed-page-format/#convertingtofixed-pageformat-whatisapagelayout) for more information on the page layout
+- The article [Converting to Fixed-page Format](/words/net/converting-to-fixed-page-format/#convertingtofixed-pageformat-whatisapagelayout) for more information on the page layout
-- The article ["Specify Rendering Options When Converting to PDF"](/words/net/specify-rendering-options-when-converting-to-pdf/) for more information on using the [PdfSaveOptions](https://reference.aspose.com/words/net/aspose.words.saving/pdfsaveoptions/) class
+- The article [Specify Rendering Options When Converting to PDF](/words/net/specify-rendering-options-when-converting-to-pdf/) for more information on using the [PdfSaveOptions](https://reference.aspose.com/words/net/aspose.words.saving/pdfsaveoptions/) class